An empirical study of the effect of background data size on the stability of SHapley Additive exPlanations (SHAP) for deep learning models: Introduction

 \section{Introduction}

-With the surging deployment of machine learning (ML) models on real-world tasks \cite{deep1,deep2,deep3,adr}, tools for interpreting model inference are becoming as important as techniques for enhancing model accuracy \cite{lauritsen2020explainable,XIE2022103980}.
-Some ML models like the decision tree are intrinsically explainable and easily understood by humans.
-Other ML models, particularly those based on artificial neural networks (ANNs), are too complex to be interpreted even by experts \cite{NIPS2017_8a20a862}.
-To address this problem, researchers proposed various post-hoc explanation methods and added them extrinsically to these complex models without altering their inner architectures.
-There are two levels in the post-hoc explanations: instance-level and model-level.
-While instance-level explanation typically provides feature contribution analyses for a single prediction, model-level explanation provides feature importance across all predictions made by a ML model.
+Nowadays, interpreting model inference is becoming as important as techniques for enhancing model accuracy \citep{lauritsen2020explainable}.
+Some machine learning (ML) models like the decision tree can be easily understood by humans while others like ANNs are too complex to be interpreted even by experts \citep{NIPS2017_8a20a862,XIE2022103980}.
+To address this problem, researchers proposed various explanations: instance-level and model-level.
+The instance-level explanation typically provides feature contribution analyses for a single prediction, and the model-level explanation provides feature importance across all predictions.

-SHapley Additive exPlanations (SHAP) \cite{NIPS2017_8a20a862} provides both instance-level and model-level explanations through SHAP values and variable rankings respectively.
-SHAP values are the direct production from SHAP calculations while variable rankings are acquired by comparing the sum of each variable’s absolute SHAP values across all instances \cite{lundberg2020local}.
-To eliminate computing complexity, the SHAP package \cite{NIPS2017_8a20a862} includes various explainers for different ML models.
-DeepExplainer is such an efficient explainer for ANNs and requires a background dataset to serve as a prior expectation towards the instances to be explained.
+SHAP provides both instance and model-level explanations through SHAP values and variable rankings \citep{NIPS2017_8a20a862}.
+SHAP values are the direct production from SHAP calculations while variable rankings are measured by the sum of each variable’s absolute SHAP values across all instances \citep{lundberg2020local}.
+To eliminate computing complexity, the SHAP package\footnote{\url{https://pypi.org/project/shap/}} includes various explainers for different ML models.
+DeepExplainer is an efficient explainer for deep learning (DL) models and requires a background dataset to serve as a prior expectation for the instances to be explained.